shynuu/slice-aware-ntn/README.md

 You can easily define new scenario configurations and evaluate them by changing the [scenario](code/template/scenario.yaml) file.

-Two custom scenarios are given in example `custom-scenario-aware` and `custom-scenario-non-aware` and we detail step by step how to define yours.
+As an example, two custom scenarios are given: `custom-scenario-aware` and `custom-scenario-non-aware`.
+We detail step by step how to define yours.

 #### Scenario configuration

 Scenarios need to be evaluated by pair, first in the slice-aware mode and then in the non-slice-aware mode.
 They should have the exact same topology.

-To configure a scenario in the `scenario.yaml`file you need to:
+To configure a scenario in the `scenario.yaml` file you need to:

 - Define the number of NTN links provided by the satellite operator.
-In our example 2 links are provided: 1 LEO (100 Mbps forward, 25 Mbps return, 45 ms += 5 ms delay and no ACM simulation) and 1 GEO (150 Mbps forward, 15 Mbps return, 550 ms += 50 ms delay and no ACM simulation)
+In our example, 2 links are provided: 1 LEO (100 Mbps forward, 25 Mbps return, 45 ms += 5 ms delay and no ACM simulation) and 1 GEO (150 Mbps forward, 15 Mbps return, 550 ms += 50 ms delay and no ACM simulation)
 - Define the slices running on each link.
 In our example, 1 slice runs on each link: S0 for 60s on LEO link and S1 for 60s on GEO link
 - Define the applications instanciated on each slice Data Network.
-In our example on S0 we have VoIP and Web applications and on S1 we have Streaming and VoIP applications
+In our example, on S0 we have VoIP and Web applications and on S1 we have Streaming and VoIP applications
 - Define the number of UE in the RAN
 - Set the total duration of scenario
 - Give a name to the slice-aware and non-slice-aware scenarios. `custom-scenario-aware` and `custom-scenario-non-aware` in our example

 #### Run the scenarios

-Now that you have define your own scenario, you can run them with:
+Once you have defined your own scenarios, you can run them with:

 ```bash
 python3.8 nt.py run --scenario custom-scenario-aware custom-scenario-non-aware --iterations 10
 ```

-This will run the testbed associated to the scenario and generate probe files in `receipes/custom-scenario-aware` and `receipes/custom-scenario-non-aware` folders.
+This will run the testbed associated with the scenario and generate probe files in `receipes/custom-scenario-aware` and `receipes/custom-scenario-non-aware` folders.

 You can also only generate the testbed configuration file with: